droid-php/droid-doc/doc/modules.md

 ```

 We use the `sudo` property of the Task so that the command is executed with the
-privileges it demands.
+required privileges.

-Next, we want to be able to provide a file to duplicity which will contain a
+Next, we want to be able to provide a file containing a list of files to exclude
-list of files to exclude from the backup.
-We will create a file template that
+from the backup.
+We will create a file template; our next Task will populate
-our next Task will populate and copy to somewhere duplicity can read it.
+this file and copy it to somewhere duplicity can read it.
 We
-need a Variable to provide a list of excluded files and we can provide a
+need a Variable to provide a list of excluded files.
+We can also provide a
-sensible default list:-
+sensible default list:

 ```yaml
 variables: